akshith-katuri/chess-game/README.md

 - Basic piece capturing
 - Check/Check mate
 - Stalemate
-- En passant and Castling moves
+- En passant and Castling under correct conditions
 - Pawn promotion
 - UI indications for possible moves for each piece on-click
 - UI to show captured pieces and game over
+- UI flashing king square when in check
-- UI Button to start new game
+- UI button to start new game

 ## Prerequisites
 - Python 3.3